jockbert/monkey_test/DOCUMENTATION.md

-The answer is that usually when code goes wrong or has a bug, the return value is not just a little bit off, but many times it is way off and fail spectacularly, like returning a negative value or panicing.
+The answer is that usually when code goes wrong or has a bug, the return value is not just a little bit off, but many times it is way off and fail spectacularly, like returning a negative value or panicking.

-In short, combining general property based tests with some specific unit tests is a powerful testing technique to both specify the precise behaviour and finding bugs you did not foresee yourself.
+In short, combining general property-based tests with specific unit tests is a powerful technique.
+It helps specify precise behavior and find bugs you might not have foreseen.

 ## Nomenclature